daudix/daudix.one/content/snug-nook/index.md

 - Duckquill/Ametrine updates and devlog channels
 - Voice channel where one can be silent, that's right, shy folks
 - Locations metaphor; e.g. `#living-room` instead of `#general`

+### Weekend Rebrand

+At Snug Nook we have many unique "traditions", and weekend rebrand is one of them; every other weekend (Saturday and Sunday in the UTC time zone) we collectively decide upon what to rebrand Snug Nook to; a meme, gag, series we've been discussing in the last two weeks, and the like.
+It may seem silly and confusing, but that is what Snug Nook is all about; chaotic fun.

 ## Bridges